haileywang1998/haileywang1998.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
- I am a first year Master's journalism student at the University of California, Berkeley.
-I focus on data reporting and data visualization.
-I have already produced data-driven projects, such as a map tracking sheltered women's percentage change from 2021 to 2022.

- Additionally, I'm working on a side project that analyzes the correlations between mental disabilities and factors such as race, age, and income across various counties.

- Previously, I was a reporter at a weekly financial magazine in Taiwan with a focus on politics, culture and education.
-I discovered an investment misconduct by reviewing the Labor Pension Fund’s documents.
-I won the Taiwan New Economy Foundation’s Financial Awards with this story.
-Later, I transitioned to a monthly geographic magazine, focusing on climate change.
-I used open data to expose flaws in Taiwan’s new energy framework.
+I have always been drawn to investigative reporting, where persistence and curiosity guide us reporters to places others might never consider.
+My desire to master investigative reporting and data visualization techniques led me to UC Berkeley’s Graduate School of Journalism where I am now a first-year student.

+With just one semester under my belt, I have already produced data-driven stories using R, Python, QGIS and Illustrator.
+I produced small multiple maps revealing the correlation of depression with other diseases such as asthma, stroke and heart attack across US counties.
+The findings showed a strong connection between depression and asthma as well as heart disease, drawing praise from experts who deemed it "unusual and impressive."
+Additionally, I produced a cluster map tracking car theft hotspots in Oakland.
+The story appeared on Oakland North and became the most viewed in the site’s 10-year history.

-With over two years of reporting experience and a strong background in Economics, I possess the skills needed for both reporting and data analysis.
-I developed a judgment for news, and I am proficient in R, Python, SPSS, and Excel.
+I have acquired the skills necessary for both reporting and data analysis, I am comfortable working and learning in a fast-changing news environment.
+Feel free to contact me!